Free prescriptions for chronic medical conditions.

-Consumers who are interested in learning more can stop by or call a community clinic in their county.
+Consumers who are interested in learning more can stop by or call a community clinic in their county near them.
+Find more details below.
 Doctors or medical professionals will create individual medication regimes for patients who rely on the clinics for their care, and they have the ability to create programs for people with multiple chronic medications as well.

-Contact your local community clinic for more information.
-Click here for a listing.
-Or call the Dispensary of Hope at (888) 428-4673.
+Contact your local community clinic for more information. they often have referrals to support for people with chronic conditions.
+Find community clinics near you for a listing.
+Or call the Dispensary of Hope at 615-736-5075.